chrispaynter/architecture/Financial/Sales Tax (US).md

   - Drop-shipping relationships or third-party distribution
   - Events or trade shows you sell at
 - **If you sell on Amazon via their** [**FBA services**](https://www.shipmonk.com/fulfillment-services/fba-prep-services)**, your business has nexus within every state where Amazon is storing your inventory.**
+- Your business is required to collect sales tax from buyers whenever the products solds are being shipped to a state in which you have nexus.